-Prerequisites: ENGL 103, COMM 103 | Upon demand Analyzes digital games and playfulness as a form of communication, with particular attention to the creation of games, ethical issues, and gamer communities.
+Prerequisites: ENGL 103, COMM 103 | Upon demand

-DPST 401 | CURRENT ISSUES IN DIGITAL PRODUCTION AND STORYTELLING (3-0-3) Prerequisites: ENGL 103,
+The course analyzes digital games and playfulness as a form of communication, with particular attention to the creation of games, ethical issues, and gamer communities.

-COMM 103, and Junior Status
+DPST 401 | CURRENT ISSUES IN DIGITAL PRODUCTION AND STORYTELLING (3-0-3)

-Examines a range of topics not covered or covered only briefly in other courses.
+Prerequisites: ENGL 103, COMM 103, and Junior Status | Upon demand covered or covered only briefly in other courses.
 These may include particular aspects of television, cinema, and online entertainment, new media industry business models, the significance of interactive online features, consumers as participants in creating media products, and other matters with which graduating students should have some familiarity.